Canada’s most incredible homes from Vancouver to Quebec

 Craigdarroch Castle, Victoria, British Columbia

 Craigdarroch Castle is arguably one of the world's most spectacular Victorian buildings.
-Located at the top of a hill in the city of Victoria, British Columbia, the imposing home has been described by The Craigdarroch Castle Historical Museum Society as a "shining example of a bonanza castle" (the huge houses designed for wealthy entrepreneurs during the industrial age).
-It was built between 1887 and 1890 for industrialist Robert Dunsmuir, who made his fortune from Vancouver Island coal.
-Sadly, Dunsmuir died in 1889, before the house was finished.
+Located at the top of a hill in the city of Victoria, British Columbia, the imposing home has been described by The Craigdarroch Castle Historical Museum Society as a "shining example of a bonanza castle", the huge houses designed for wealthy entrepreneurs during the industrial age.

-Reed Probus / Flickr [CC BY 2.0]
+Reed Probus/Flickr [CC BY 2.0]

 Craigdarroch Castle, Victoria, British Columbia

-After his death, Robert's wife, Joan, travelled throughout Europe while her two sons, James and Alexander, oversaw the completion of the construction and ran Robert's numerous businesses.
 Despite promising to leave his business holdings to his sons, Robert left everything to Joan, and James and Alexander received nothing.
-In 1890, Joan moved into the house with her three unmarried daughters—they had eight daughters in total—but this caused a huge divide amongst the family.
+In 1890, Joan moved into the house with her three unmarried daughters (they had eight daughters in total), but this caused a huge divide among the family.

 Craigdarroch Castle, Victoria, British Columbia